Cuyo, Palawan

 Its territory includes the western half of Cuyo Island, as well as Bisucay, Caponayan, Cauayan, Imalaguan, Lubid, Manamoc, Pamalican, Pandan, Round, and Quiminatin islands, all part of the Cuyo Archipelago.

 Cuyo is the oldest town in Palawan which has a culture of its own and was preserved for more than 350 years.
 During the Spanish colonization of the Philippines, Cuyo became the second capital of Palawan after Puerto Princesa from 1873 to 1903.

-From the sea, Cuyo Island's first visible landmark is a lighthouse by the pier.
-Many of the streets leading to the town have already been cemented but the town has preserved the Hispanic plaza-iglesia structures.
-Dominating the town centre is Cuyo's 1860 church, convent, and fort built by the Spanish and finished in 1680.
-Nearby stands a schoolhouse, and a monument of national hero Jose Rizal.
+From the sea, the first visible landmark of Cuyo Island is a lighthouse located near the pier.
+Many of the streets leading into the town have been paved, while the layout of the poblacion retains the traditional Hispanic *plaza-iglesia* pattern.
+Dominating the town center is Cuyo’s church complex, which includes the church, convent, and fort built by the Spanish and completed in 1680.
+Nearby are a school building and a monument dedicated to national hero Jose Rizal.

 The municipality is served by Cuyo Airport in the neighboring municipality of Magsaysay.
 The town and its cultural and natural environs are being considered to be nominated in the tentative list for UNESCO World Heritage Site declaration in the future.

 History

+Pre-colonial era

 Oriental traders were early discoverers of the Cuyo group of islands and introduced barter trading with the locals.

 Later, the Malay chief Matuod and his people arrived in big boats called sakayan and formed settlements on Cuyo.
 The Islamic chieftain Datu Magbanua later also settled on Cuyo, later consolidating his power so that chieftains from other islands recognized his rule.
 Other Cuyunon chieftains in nearby islands include Datu Cabaylo of Taytay, Datu Macanas of Busuanga and Datu Cabangon whose domain stretched South of Taytay towards Puerto Princesa.
 The Malays brought with them their dances, and when blended with native dance, the "Soriano", it became known as the "pondo-pondo" one of the most popular folk dances even up to the present.

 During the rule of Datu Magbanua, three Chinese arrived on the island and settled also on Cuyo.
 The Chinese discovered gold deposits in Mount Aguado and introduced gold mining, smith working, pottery, and other handicrafts.
 The natives of Cuyo became suspicious of their presence and later expelled them.
 They sailed to Ilongilong (today known as Iloilo) and formed another settlement called Parián.